gaocodecell/DCGRL/README.md

-## run diistillation methds
+## run semi-supervised distillation methds
-cd Distillation\ GNNtoMLP  you can run the poular baselines such as  LinkDist, GraphMLP, AdaGMLP, etc
+cd \Distillation\GNNtoMLP  you can run the poular baselines such as  LinkDist, GraphMLP, AdaGMLP, etc